skalenetwork/skale-consensus/docs/block_signature_verification.md

 ## 3.2 BLSThresholdSignatureShare creation and broadcast.

-Each time when consensus completes on a particular node and a winning block proposer is determined, the node signs a message specifying the winning block proposer index and the blockID using $BLSKeyShare$ of the node, to create
+Each time when consensus completes on a particular node and a winning block proposer is determined, the node will
+* signs a message specifying the winning block proposer index and the blockID using $BLSKeyShare$ of the node, to create
-$BLSThresholdSignatureShare$.
+$BLSThresholdSignatureShare

-It will then send $BLSThresholdSignatureShare$ to all other nodes.
+* send $BLSThresholdSignatureShare$ to all other nodes.

 ## 3.3 BLSThresholdSignatureShare collection and BLSThresholdSignature assembly.